 My Accutane Background

 As I mentioned above, I went on Accutane in high school.
-It was probably 12 or so years ago as I can’t remember exactly what grade I was in.
-I also cannot remember my specific brand of isotretinoin I took or the dosage.
+It was probably 13 or so years ago, and I cannot remember the specific brand of isotretinoin I took or the dosage.
 I do believe that I took it for 6 months.

 Accutane is actually something that has been life-changing for me.
 I believed it helped me get the confidence I didn’t have with acne.
 As a young teen, I hadn’t realized the power of loving and accepting myself yet.
 Having clear skin, and being “normal” was all I wanted.